antoBit/antodev/src/uses.md

 layout: layouts/post.njk
 title: antoDev uses
 description: This is what I use every day to develop... and more 💪🏻
+date: 2021-04-09T18:59:37.540Z
-metaDescription: Web developer tools and Mac OS utilities for working, blogging
-    and taking the system to the next level.
+metaDescription: Web developer tools and Mac OS utilities for working, blogging and taking the system to the next level.
+metaImage: /images/uploads/cleanshot-2021-04-09-at-20.11.19-2x.jpg
 metaKeywords:
   - web
   - developer
   - code
   - coding
   - tools
   - software
   - uses
   - utilities
-metaImage: /images/uploads/cleanshot-2021-04-09-at-20.11.19-2x.jpg
 ---

 Blatantly copied from [Wes Bos' /uses page](https://wesbos.com/uses){rel="noopener noreferrer" target="\_blank"}, I decided to list what I use in my everyday life.
 I don't know, you may be curious?!? 😆